CodingNomads/articles/python-datatypes/python_datatypes.md

 7. Dictionary/`dict` (mapping)
 8. Boolean/`bool` (Boolean)

-## Datatype Overview/Cheatsheet:
+## Python Data Types Overview/Cheatsheet:

-Below, each datatype has a brief explanation as to what it is, followed by examples showing what they look like, and whether they're Mutable or Immutable (changeable or not-changeable).
+Below, each Python data type has a brief explanation as to what it is, followed by examples showing what they look like, and whether they're Mutable or Immutable (changeable or not-changeable).

 ### 1. Integer